JosephVC/Django_OCR_backend/README.md

 More specifically, the front end will initially be a form taking a title, description, and a pdf file.
 This will then be submitted to the back end to be OCR'd by an external library, OCRmyPDF.

+## Security TODOs
+There needs to be a way to secure the admin page, which I've started on with the help of [django-admin-honeypot](https://github.com/dmpayton/django-admin-honeypot).
+There are a few things I need to tinker with, but it generally works.
+Also, I need to ensure the security of the upload form on the front end.

+Other TODOs are listed in the Issues page.

 ## Follow the Tutorial